vidyasagarchamle/DePolls---Base/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License.